ChalmersGU-data-structure-courses/lab-system/README.md

 ```
 graders                 # Who should be allowed to grade?
+                        # You need to add this group as a group member to the group for this course instance.
+                        # It suffices to add it with developer rights.
-                        # Members of this group will have access to all lab groups and grading repositories.
+                        # Every member will then have access to all subgroups and projects of this course instance on GitLab.
-                        # The lab system has functionality for automatically populating this group with teachers and TAs from Canvas.
+                        # The lab system has functionality for automatically adding teachers and TAs on Canvas to this group.

 example-lab
   ├── primary           # Primary project containing the problem branch (or branches if lab has multiple versions, e.g. for different languages).